Google Fax: How to Send and Receive Faxes with a Google Fax Number

 Local Fax Numbers

-These are the ordinary Google fax numbers that are used across the USA.
+These are the ordinary Google fax numbers that are used across the USA to send and receive faxes.
 If you are in the same area you just fax to the seven-digit number, but people outside the area (but inside the USA) need to include the number 1 followed by the area code.

 Toll-Free Fax Numbers